jmcnally17/metroid-invaders/README.md

 ## Features Pending

-- Classes for each type of Invader: Crab, Octopus, Squid, and UFO
 - Drawing the Invaders on the window
 - Collision detection between Invaders and Laser
 - Invader horizontal movement